- 4-Minute Article

-An annuity can offer insurance against outliving savings.
+An annuity can offer some protection against outliving savings.
 In exchange for a single payment or multiple payments into an annuity, the insurance company agrees to pay a guaranteed stream of income.
 With some types of annuities, this guaranteed income lasts throughout the annuity owner’s lifetime, regardless of market performance.

 A financial professional can help determine whether an annuity could be an appropriate solution for gaps in your retirement income plan.

-2. What kind of access do you need to your money?
+2. What kind of access to your money do you need?